 Length of the Preceptorship

 The preceptorship will be offered in 12-week modules and applicants can take up to four modules.
 This means that a preceptorship can last from three months to 12 months at the discretion of the Director of the Postgraduate Program in Periodontology, but cannot be longer.
 The course is full-time and outside activities that interfere with the program are not permitted.
+A One-time, non-refundable application fee of $250 USD.
+You may pay by credit card (MC, VISA, AMEX) or by check - please make checks payable to UC REGENTS.If accepted into the program, the tuition fee for each module is $4,800.

 Status of the Preceptors

 Preceptors will be continuing education students registered through the Continuing Dental Education Department of the University of California, San Francisco.
-If the applicants are non-citizens of the U.S.A., they will be considered for an FI student visa.

 Subspecialty Ares offered for the Preceptorship in Periodontology